Alexander-Fransson/Learning_Advanced_Django/README.md

 11. Configure the urls.py file to display the view.

 # //Remember to document how to secure the code for production, aquiering an ssh certificate and so on.
+# //When wrighting comments they should not prioretise what is done as there is the code but why it is done.